beaconsproject/movement_explorer/docs/overview.md

 ## Welcome to Movement Explorer

 Understanding how animals use space and migrate is crucial for conservation and for understanding the effects of environmental changes.
-To that end, **Movement Explorer** was designed to enable users to visualize animal locations and trajectories, estimate annual and seasonal ranges, and identify seasonal movement corridors (paths).
+To that end, BEACONs **Movement Explorer** was designed to enable users to visualize animal locations and trajectories, estimate annual and seasonal ranges, and identify seasonal movement corridors (paths).
 A built-in ***User guide*** tab provides step-by-step instructions and function descriptions, while the ***Dataset requirements*** tab details data formats and spatial layers needed to run the app.

 <br>
 <div align="center">